FortinoDiVinci/Software_Robotics_Nanodegree/term2/report_lesson_8.md

 ## Conclusion <a name="part3"></a>

 The artificial intelligence brought by reinforcement learning has been emerging in the past years.
-New strategies are being proposed to increase the performances of RL and allow robots and algorithms to learn more and more complicated tasks.
+New strategies are being proposed to increase the performances of RL and allow robot and algorithms to learn more and more complicated tasks.

 It would be interesting to try implementing a curriculum learning algorithm in this project, replacing the studied robot with a 3, 4, even 7 DoF robots and a moving target.